Hifisonix X-Altra RIAA Phono EQ Preamp

 This document shows you how to wire the Filter T/Over switch, located on the rear panel, to the PCB :-

-For the X-Altra, the equivalent input thermal noise resistance is 1.4 Ohms, so its ABOVE the 2 Ohm row, but we will use the 2 Ohm row since it is close enough.
+For the X-Altra, the measured equivalent input thermal noise resistance is 1.4 Ohms, so its ABOVE the 2 Ohm row, but we will use the 2 Ohm row since it is close enough.
 The figures in RED show the expected X-Altra preamp S/N ratio for a 200uV output cartridge.
 The ‘A’ weighted figures will be about 4 dB better than those shown.

 Comments